nodejs/node-gyp/README.md

 =========
 ## Node.js native addon build tool

+> This patch is just to run a "blank CI on v3.x"

 `node-gyp` is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
 It bundles the [gyp](https://gyp.gsrc.io) project used by the Chromium team and takes away the pain of dealing with the